sixteencolors/sixteencolors-archive/README.md

 In this repository you will find the history of the ANSI/ASCII art scene from 1990 to the present.

+For a full list of files in the archive, consult [this Github Gist](https://gist.github.com/981584).

 Contributing to this repository
 -------------------------------